 Contact Joe Gindi with questions or to get involved.

 This year’s presidential election may be the most consequential ever — not only for life in the United States, but also for our country’s standing as a force for democracy and human rights around the world.
-In the last four years, the Trump administration walked a dangerous path, radically undermining the role of the United States, withdrawing from international institutions and drastically limiting the scope of our human rights commitments.
-This has had real, dire consequences on individuals, communities, and countries around the world.
 Join AJWS’s Director of US Advocacy and AJWS policy advisors for a post-election analysis about what the election outcome means for global human rights and the international standing of the United States.

 The State of Violence: Activists and the Abuse of State Power